Face Masks, Laytex or Nitrile Gloves and other Household Medical Waste

 - Use gloves when removing garbage bags, and handling and disposing of trash.
 Wash hands afterwards.

-- Needles, such as for diabetic insulin, must be put in a non-puncturable container such as a glass jar, and can be placed in the trash.
+- Needles, ie: for diabetic insulin, must be put in a non-puncturable container such as a glass jar, and can be placed in the trash.

 Disinfectants, Cleaning Supplies and Hand Sanitizer